Lucie Krell

 Table of Contents

-• The first weeks after birth: A special time
+- The first weeks after birth: A special time

-• Transition phase from birth to postpartum period
+- Transition phase from birth to postpartum period

-• The newborn: The first moments after birth
+- The newborn: The first moments after birth

-• Challenges in the postpartum period: Everything is new
+- Challenges in the postpartum period: Everything is new

-• 5 tips for a restful postpartum period
+- 5 tips for a restful postpartum period

-• Postpartum care:
+- Postpartum care:

-• Conclusion: Starting family life well prepared
+Support from a maternity nurse - Conclusion: Starting family life well prepared

-A birth is only fully complete when the placenta has been expelled after the newborn.
+A birth is only fully complete once the placenta has been expelled after the newborn.
 At the same time, the so-called postpartum period begins, which lasts about eight weeks.
 It is divided into the early postpartum period (up to 10 days after delivery) and the late postpartum period.
-During this time, the midwife supports the mother and accompanies the bodily as well as emotional changes after birth.
+During this time, the midwife supports the mother and accompanies the physical as well as emotional changes after birth.

 Hormonal changes